apisecuniversity-dave/crAPI/README.md

-**c**ompletely **r**idiculous **API** (crAPI) will help you to understand the ten most critical API security risks. crAPI is vulnerable by design, but you'll be able to safely run it to educate/train yourself.
+**c**ompletely **r**idiculous **API** (crAPI) will help you to understand the ten most critical API security risks. crAPI is vulnerable by design, but you'll be able to safely run it to educate/train yourself.asdf

 crAPI is modern, built on top of a microservices architecture.
 When time has come to buy your first car, sign up for an account and start your journey.
 To